-The call for projects for 2024 CIMPA schools is open.
-The project proposals must be submitted online by October 10, 2023.
-The webform is available here (you need an account to access it).
-To prepare your application, we advise you have a look at the pdf version to see the requested information and details about the project and budget.
+The call for projects for 2027 CIMPA schools is open.
+The project proposals must be submitted online by October 3, 2025.
+The webform will be available soon (you need an account to access it).
+To prepare your application, we strongly recommend you read the pdf version to see the requested information and details about the project and budget and start preparing them off-line.

-During the preparation phase of the application, it is strongly advised to contact one of the scientific officers of your specific geographical area.
+During the preparation phase of the application, it is strongly advised to contact one of the scientific officers of your specific geographical area or school topic.
 In addition to ideas and contacts, this person will help you to check that you comply with the criteria below.

-Generally, CIMPA financial support constitutes up to 50% of the total budget and can reach a maximum amount of €20,000.
+CIMPA financial support can reach a maximum amount of €20,000.
 At least 1/2 of CIMPA budget is specifically allocated to supporting participants from developing countries outside the host country.

 The below eligibility criteria are the necessary criteria for your school to be considered.
 The evaluation criteria determine its acceptance.
 The financial support depends on the profile of each school, taking as a basis the economic situation of the host country and adjusting it according to the other evaluation criteria.